demode29/practice-service/README.md

 ### How to setup
 I used maven and Intellij for this project.
 We can import our existing project to our IDE and then build using maven.

+### Tests
+I also created tests for testing endpoints.
+Can be found in "/src/test/java/com.example.restservice".
+TestEndPoint.java has 2 test cases which tests /createSurveys and /surveys endpoints.

 ## Frontend
 Frontend is written with React and uses Material UI for some components.
 Frontend codes can be found in "/frontend/src" and related screenshots can be found in "/screenshots"
 React app can be accessed from local host port 3000.
 I also added proxy to forward requests to port 8080 (there were cors errors).